AmardeepShergill/Need-a-Brolly/README.md

 # Need-a-Brolly
-A Python API app to confirm if you need a Umberella for the day
+A Python API app to confirm if you need a Umberella for the day perfect for the British weather.

 This will use the OpenWeatherMap API to retrive real-time weather forecase data and the send me a message on with the result.